-- NA applicants must have a current, unencumbered, unrestricted Registered Nursing License in any state or in Louisiana or a compact multi-state license prior to program enrollment. - OSL applicants must have a current, unencumbered, unrestricted Registered Nursing License and Advanced Practice License (as applicable) in any state.
+- NA applicants must have a current, unencumbered, unrestricted Registered Nurse license issued by any state. - Once students are admitted to the NA program, they must submit evidence of a current, unencumbered, unrestricted Registered Nurse license authorized to practice in Louisiana. - OSL applicants must have a current, unencumbered, unrestricted Registered Nurse License authorized to practice in any state.

-What are applicant certification requirements?
+What are the applicant certification requirements?

-- NA Applicants - Must submit current American Heart Association Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certifications.
-Submit via the NursingCAS portal. - OSL Applicants - Must submit verification of national certification as an APRN (as applicable).
+- NA Applicants - Must submit current American Heart Association Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certifications via the NursingCAS portal.